themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

   </div>
 </template>
 ```
 Simple as well!
 Nice!
 Here, we've created a long "bar" interface where users can either click to add files, or, drag and drop their files.
 We're not doing anything special for the drag and drop here.
 We're getting this for free in browsers that support it.
 As a fallback, we have a vanilla `file` input.
-To make this not look totally apalling, we've added a bit of CSS to make our input stretch across are click/drop zone invisibly.
+To make this not look totally apalling, we've added a bit of CSS to make our input stretch across our click/drop zone invisibly.
 For reference, here's the CSS to do it:

 <p class="block-header">/client/stylesheets/components/_upload.scss</p>